-Beer in the Czech Republic
+What to Drink in The Czech Republic

 The home of the original pilsner and the original Budweiser (exported to the U.S. as “Czechvar”), the Czech Republic is a beer drinker’s paradise, and the Czechs take their beer drinking seriously.

-Beer is enjoyed with lunch, dinner, by itself, and it is not uncommon to see people drinking beer drank with breakfast.
+Beer is enjoyed with lunch, dinner, or by itself, and it is not uncommon to see people drinking beer drank with breakfast.
 When visiting the Czech Republic it is essential to know just how to order a beer.